geoserver/geoserver/doc/en/user/source/community/oauth2/index.rst

 #.
 Click on ``Create`` and take note of the ``Client ID`` and the ``Client Sectet``.

    At the end of the procedure Google will show-up a small dialog box with the ``Client ID`` and the ``Client Sectet``.
-   Those info can be always accessed and updated from the `Google API Console <https://console.developers.google.com/>`_
+   That info can be always accessed and updated from the `Google API Console <https://console.developers.google.com/>`_

     .. figure:: images/google_api_console013.png
        :align: center